 Hydraulic Shredder is one option of the configured shredder drive options.
 Wiscon Envirotech offers 3 alternatives and they are standard motor drive, VFD (variable frequency drive) and hydraulic drive.
-Hydrualic drives can be applied to all kinds of one shaft shredders and two shaft shredders.
+Hydraulic drives can be applied to all kinds of one shaft shredders and two shaft shredders.
 The higher power, the better.

 The waste Shredder shall include the following components:

-It should be consist of the three main components that Shredding Table, Hydraulic Power System and Control System.
+It should consist of the three main components that Shredding Table, Hydraulic Power System and Control System.